jema28/api-introduction/README.md

 ### Exercise: Use Open Movie Database API to fetch Harry Potter films and make a poster gallery.

-1. Make an API call to OMDb movies (in `poster-gallery/script.js`) to get all Harry Potter films.
+1. The first task is to make an API call to OMDb movies (in `poster-gallery/script.js`) to get all the harry potter information they have.
+To do this follow the steps below:

 We're tyring to build a url that looks like this: `http://omdbapi.com/<query>&apiKey=<api-key>`.